OfficeDev/M365Bootcamp-TeamsOneProductivityHub/Labs/00-Setup.md

 ## 1 - Prepare your Office 365 tenant
+---
+**⚡ IMPORTANT! ⚡ :** Community tenant cannot be used for this lab.
+Please sign up for a free [Microsoft 365 Developer Program](https://cda.ms/1Jp) subscription.

+---
 If you are an Office 365 subscriber, you can develop apps for Microsoft Teams with one of the following [plans](https://products.office.com/business/compare-more-office-365-for-business-plans):

 * Business Essentials